At Casa de Niños we provide you with the ideal education that contains 3 elements, education for the head, the heart and the hand.

 As in all our life activities we have goals or aims.
 The more far reaching the aim the more likely we are to achieve our goals.
 Because Practical Life Exercises are meant to resemble everyday activities, it is important that all materials be familiar, real, breakable, and functional.

-Maria Montessori observed that children need order at a specific sensitive period in their development.
+Maria Montessori observed that children need an order at a specific sensitive period in their development.
 If not provided during this period the opportunity is foregone.
 The child is systematically categorizing their world.
 Thus, a routine is very important as well as a place for everything and everything in its place.
 A sense of calm provides the child an opportunity for orderly self-construction.

 Both large and small muscle development is assisted through the precise presentation of movement.
 Attention to movement is not instinctive but planned voluntary actions.
 Repetition provides the child with opportunities for perfecting these movements.